whosonfirst/go-whosonfirst-spelunker/cmd/wof-spelunker-httpd/README.md

     	A URI in the form of '{SPELUNKER_SCHEME}://{IMPLEMENTATION_DETAILS}' referencing the underlying Spelunker database.
 For example: sql://sqlite3?dsn=spelunker.db (default "null://")
 ```

+## Things the Spelunker web application does NOT do

+* It does not provide the ability to edit records.
+Most of the pieces to do that are available at this point but they have not been wired in to the Spelunker at this point.
+* It does not define any methods for querying spatial data.
+This _might_ be possible in a version "3" of the Spelunker but it's too soon to say righr now.

 ## Building

 The `wof-spelunker-httpd` depends on Go language build tags.
 The default `cli` Makefile target to compile command line tools build the `wof-spelunker-httpd` tool with support for all the database implementations included in this package.
 For example: